UPPMAX/programming_formalisms/docs/deployment/deploy.md

     pip install <package name>
     ```

-    - No need to use ´´--user``, since it will be installed in the virtual environment only.
+    - Do NOT use ´´--user``, since it should be installed in the virtual environment only.
     - Do this until your program works

 ???- question "Step 4: Save your requirements as a file that user can run to get the needed dependencies"